spyrostsat/fast_algorithm_for_steiner_trees/README.md

-# Fast Steiner Trees Algorithm Implementation
+# Fast Algorithm for Steiner Trees

-This repository contains a Python implementation of the fast algorithm for Steiner trees introduced in the paper titled "A fast algorithm for Steiner trees" by Kou, L., Markowsky, G., & Berman, L. (1981) published in Acta Informatica.
+This repository contains a Python implementation of the algorithm introduced in the paper entitled "A fast algorithm for Steiner trees" by Kou, L., Markowsky, G., & Berman, L. (1981) published in Acta Informatica.

 ## Introduction